SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - Twelve -> Optimal Merge Patterns

 ## Divide and Conquer
-- [ ]  - One -> Find the element that occurs more than n/2 times - Sorted Array.
+- [ ] A - One -> Find the element that occurs more than n/2 times - Sorted Array.
 - [ ]  - Two -> Bolt and Nuts
 - [ ]  - Three -> Implement pow()
 - [ ]  - Four -> Search an element in a sorted Rotated Array